 Strawberry Pretzel Salad

-I especially loved the layers in this dessert.
+If you’re looking for the perfect summer dessert salad, this is it.
+Each layer of strawberry pretzel salad is so delicious!
 The crunchy saltiness from the pretzel crust covered with a smooth and tangy cream cheese middle, and finished off perfectly with a fresh, sweet strawberry jello layer on top!
-This was everyone’s new favorite and it didn’t last long at all!
+This was everyone’s new favorite fruit salad and it didn’t last long at all!
 I am so glad I finally gave this recipe a try because it is a keeper!

 When I am in the mood for something sweet but not too rich, this is my first choice.
 There is just something about how perfectly balanced all the flavors and textures are that keeps me coming back for more!
 Adding big chunks of fresh strawberries to the jello is part of what makes this pretzel salad so special.
-That hint of freshness is just right!
+It’s the perfect hint of juicy freshness.
 I also like to finish it off with a big swirl of whipped cream on top!
-Altogether, it is like heaven on my fork!
+Altogether, it’s like heaven on my fork!
 This strawberry pretzel salad should be at the top of your list of new dessert recipes to try this week!
-Your friends and family will thank you!
+Trust me, your friends and family will thank you!

-• Cream cheese: Room temperature so that it can beat together with sugar easily.
+• Cream Cheese: Make sure it’s at room temperature so that it can beat together with the sugar easily.

 • Sugar: Adds sweetness to the creamy layer.